rockowitz/ddcutil/README.md

 ddcutil
 =======

-ddcutil is a Linux program for querying and changing monitor settings, such as brightness and color levels.
+**ddcutil** is a Linux program for querying and changing monitor settings, such as brightness and color levels.

 Most mointors, other than lapdop displays, have a Virtual Control Panel (VCP), which implements features defined in the Montor Control Command Set (MCCS).
-Typically, ddcutil communicates with the monitor's VCP over an I2C bus, as per the Display Data Channel/Command Interface Standard (DDC/CI).
+Typically, **ddcutil** communicates with the monitor's VCP over an I2C bus, as per the Display Data Channel/Command Interface Standard (DDC/CI).

-Alternatively, some monitors (e.g. Eizo ColorEdge, Apple Cinema) provide a USB interface to the VCP, as described in the USB Monitor Control Class Specification. ddcutil can communicate with these monitors over USB instead of I2C.
+Alternatively, some monitors (e.g. Eizo ColorEdge, Apple Cinema) provide a USB interface to the VCP, as described in the USB Monitor Control Class Specification.
+**ddcutil** can communicate with these monitors over USB instead of I2C.

-A particular use case for ddcutil is as part of color profile management.
+A particular use case for **ddcutil** is as part of color profile management.
-Monitor calibration is relative to the monitor color settings currently in effect, e.g. red gain.  ddcutil allows color related settings to be saved at the time a monitor is calibrated, and then restored when the calibration is applied.
+Monitor calibration is relative to the monitor color settings currently in effect, e.g. red gain.  **ddcutil** allows color related settings to be saved at the time a monitor is calibrated, and then restored when the calibration is applied.

-For detailed instructions on building and using ddcutil, see the website: www.ddcutil.com.
+For detailed information about **ddcutil**, see the project website: www.ddcutil.com.

-In particular, for information on building ddcutil, see www.ddcutil.com/building.
+In particular, for instructions on building **ddcutil**, see www.ddcutil.com/building.

-Once ddcutil is installed, online help is also available.
+Once **ddcutil** is installed, online help is also available.
 Use the --help option or see the man page:
 ~~~:
 $ ddcutil --help